IvankvKharkiv/claryfi_test/README.md

 Very rarely but if you on Ubuntu sometimes you eve need to restart it and then run 'docker system prune -a'  <br/>
 Put '127.0.0.1       claryfi_test.com' into /etc/hosts. <br/>
 To get into fpm container 'docker exec -it claryfi_test-fpm-1 bash' <br/>
+cd app, yarn install, yarn build or yarn watch <br/>
-You'll see your app on http://claryfi_test.com/ (not https://claryfi_test.com/)
+You'll see your app on http://claryfi_test.com/ (not https://claryfi_test.com/)<br/>